godotengine/godot-docs/classes/class_openxrspatialmarkertrackingcapability.rst

 :ref:`bool<class_bool>` **is_aruco_supported**\ (\ ) :ref:`🔗<class_OpenXRSpatialMarkerTrackingCapability_method_is_aruco_supported>`

-Returns ``true`` if Aruco marker tracking is supported by the current device.
+Returns ``true`` if ArUco marker tracking is supported by the current device.

 .. rst-class:: classref-item-separator